 6. Inverness, Toledo

-Celebrating its centennial this year, Inverness has a venerable history that includes six major championships.
+Set to host the 2021 Solheim Cup, Inverness has a venerable history that includes six major championships.
 The perilous last five holes are justly known as Murderers’ Row.

 7. Double Eagle, Galena

 Immaculate conditioning is the keynote of this Tom Weiskopf/Jay Morrish design set on a rolling tree-clad site dotted with several ravines and ponds.

 8. Canterbury, Beachwood